 Kedron Brook is quite popular with local dog owners.
 On the Sunday afternoon we visited, there was even a combined coffee and dogwash van busily trading in the carpark.
 Once again, the beach is largely mud flats – don’t wear new shoes!
 The off-leash section extends to the mouth of the brook and is tidal, so better visited at higher tide.

-Note that the nearby trial off-leash dog area on Nudgee Beach itself that was being trialled was cancelled, with no plans to be re-instated.
+Note that the nearby off-leash dog area on Nudgee Beach itself that was being trialled was cancelled, with no plans to be re-instated.

 Manly Dog Beach

 The final dog beach in the Brisbane City region is Manly dog beach, located on the southern side of Brisbane Airport.
 This dog beach is quite small, best visited at low tide when it is larger, but gritty sand rather than a mudflat.

 The beach is located close to Manly Boat Harbour, in between the rock walls at the end of Davenport Drive, which runs along the southern side of the boat harbour.
 On Google Maps, search for “Inspiration Point” in Manly.